swooshcode/Quantum_Capstone_Spring2024/README.md

 - Evaluation on a validation set and logging of training metrics

 The model is implemented in Python using NumPy for numerical computations.

+## Changes

+### Update 1: Optimization Techniques

+Several optimization techniques have been added to enhance the network architecture, loss function, and hyperparameters for real-world scenarios.
+These include:

+- Experimenting with different numbers of layers and neurons
+- Considering convolutional and recurrent layers for specific tasks
+- Investigating attention mechanisms and different activation functions
+- Choosing appropriate loss functions and regularization techniques
+- Performing hyperparameter tuning
+- Investigating quantum algorithms and quantum circuit integration
+- Applying data preprocessing and augmentation techniques
+- Using appropriate evaluation metrics and validation strategies
+- Continuously monitoring and refining the model based on real-world performance

+### Update 2: Training Process

+The model is trained using a combination of backpropagation, weight updates, and iterative validation.
+The training process includes:

+1. Loading and separation of data into training and validation sets
+2. Creation of batches for efficient training
+3. Training loop with gradient computation and weight updates using the Adam optimizer
+4. Evaluation on the validation set to assess generalization performance
+5. Logging and monitoring of training metrics
+6. Main loop for updating neurotransmitter levels and performing neural network computations

 ## Getting Started